STANDARD DBS CRIMINAL DISCLOSURE

 DBS Disclosures for volunteers: £0.00

-We are also able to continually check an individual’s criminal history with our Updating Service.
+We are also able to continually check an individual’s criminal history with our Update Service.
 This allows an employer to enhance safeguarding procedures and also allows the applicant to use their criminal certificate for other positions without the need to renew every three years.

-For those working closely and frequently with the most vulnerable in our society such as children or vulnerable adults, it is likely the enhanced level disclosure will be more suitable.
-While standard levels checks are supported by legislation for position that involve contact with the vulnerable these are mainly used for professional or regulated bodied.
+For those working closely and frequently with the most vulnerable in our society, such as children or vulnerable adults, it is likely the enhanced level disclosure will be more suitable.
+While standard levels checks are supported by legislation for positions that involve contact with the vulnerable, these are mainly used for professional or regulated bodies.

-For more information about eligibility please visit:
+For more information about eligibility please contact our team.